jnez81/jnez81.github.io/README.md

 ## Welcome to James Martinez's ePortfolio!

-The ePortfolio starts with a professional self-assessment, then followed by a code review of several artifacts that will undergo revision and
+This ePortfolio contains a professional self-assessment, followed by a code review of several artifacts that will undergo revision and enhancements.

-enhancements to their functionality.

-Each artifact that is presented in this ePortfolio will also be accompanied with their respective narratives that reflect on the enhancement
+Each artifact presented in this ePortfolio will also be accompanied by narratives that reflect on the revision and enhancement process.

-process.
+Thank you kindly for spending your time reviewing my ePortfolio!